Skip to content

 The MA Education is a flexibly taught and inclusive masters course designed primarily for those who work or aspire to work in any field of education and training and whose aim is to develop and improve upon their practice, enhance their professional profile and engage in rigorous research and high level inquiry into their working context.

-Whatever stage you are at in your career, we invite you to come and join our learning community as we move into a new phase of development in our postgraduate offer.
+Whatever stage you are at in your career, we invite you to come and join our learning community.
 We will equip you as you enter the next phase of your professional life to achieve the excellence you desire for yourselves and those you seek to inspire.

 Overview